brave-experiments/off-the-record-ietf-spec/draft-sahib-httpbis-off-the-record.md

 --- abstract

 This document specifies an HTTP response header field that enables a server to inform the client that the requested website should be treated as "off-the-record."
-The purpose is to indicate that the server considers the content sensitive in some way, and the client may choose not to retain any record of accessing it.
+The purpose is to indicate that the server considers the content sensitive in some way, and the client should not retain any record of accessing it.

 --- middle